hasmukhlalpatel/cheatsheets/javascript/readme.md

   - find and return an index
 - Array.prototype.includes()
   - test whether a value exists in the array
+- Array.prototype.find()
+  - returns the value of the first element in the provided array that satisfies the provided testing function.
 - Array.prototype.filter()
   - remove all non-matching elements
 - Array.prototype.every()
   - test all elements
 - Array.prototype.some()
   - test until one element matches
+- Array.prototype.map()
+  - creates a new array with the results of calling a provided function on every element in the calling array.

 [Mozila developer page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find)